pogster/import-export-improvements/README.md

 * Attribute Groups
 * Customers

+#### Which operations are necessary?

+As the Magento 2 import functionality already provides, the following operations **MUST** be supported

+* Add/Update (should also be able to clean-up category relations, images, etc.)
+* Replace (should probably be able to re-use the entity IDs)
+* Delete

 #### What looks the basic functionality like?

 Beside the possiblity to import the main [entity types](#which-entity-types-should-be-supported), basic functionality for us means